 This list is not all-inclusive, and if you think you are interested in talking with me, I will spend at some time on the phone with you to determine whether or not I am the appropriate person to be meeting with.

 I often utilize cognitive-behavioral techniques, motivational questioning or narrative philosophies in the session to help you work through these issues, help you gain insight into your issues, feel heard, supported and understood, have cathartic release, and to finally move forward in a more healthy and productive manner.
-Treatment is often is focused on your relationships, your past, what you have learned and internalized and what ideals you've created, what patterns you've manifested in your life, and the gamut of underlying sources which contribute to the surface problem.
+Our sessions are often is focused on your relationships, your past, what you have learned and internalized and what ideals you've created, what patterns you've manifested in your life, and the gamut of underlying sources which contribute to the surface problem.